quantum-kite/kite/README.md

 **KITE** is an open-source Python/C++ software suite for real-space tight-binding (TB) simulations of electronic structure and bulk quantum transport properties of disordered systems scalable to multi billions of atomic orbitals.

-KITE v1.0 is shipped with the following capabilities (for clean and disordered systems in two and three spatial dimensions):
+KITE v1.1 (this version) is shipped with the following capabilities (for clean and disordered systems in two and three spatial dimensions):

 * Quantum Transport: longitudinal and transverse DC conductivities at zero and finite temperature;
 * Optical Properties: AC longitudinal conductivity;